OgbonnahA6/Heritage-Bank/README.md

   f. grade: Loan grade assigned based on credit risk.
   g. sub_grade: More granular classification of loan risk.
   h. term: Duration of the loan (36 or 60 months).
-  i. int_rate: interest rate of the loan.
+  i. int_rate: the interest rate of the loan.
   j. loan_amount: Principal loan amount.
   k. installment: Monthly payment required.
   l. verification_status: Whether the borrower's income has been verified.